ashutoshmjain/gita/src/mathuraChap03.md

 The craft of reciting `mantras` with an ascetic lifestyle purposed to a singular focus on diction, was called `Naad Yoga`.
 This `yoga` must be practiced with a strict daily routine (`Bramhacharya`).
-The idea was to tune human body into memorizing, understanding, and chanting - by removing all the material distractions.
+The idea was to tune human body into memorizing, understanding, and chanting - by removing all material distractions.
 An expression of intelligence, so profound that it became the first art form.
 Art (`Kala`) was described as something more than mere survival - something done for the appeasement of self.

 <div style="padding-left:40px;font-size:0.9em;">